Felling mine disasters: Colliery description

-Felling is an area in the English County of Tyne and Wear.
+Felling is an area in the English county of Tyne and Wear.
 Mining of the upper seams had continued throughout the 18th century.
 Following borings starting in 1758, the main pit was opened in 1779.
 The first seam to be worked was the High Main which ceased production in 1811.
 Shortly before the High Main was exhausted, the pit was deepened to reach the Low Main which came into production in May 1811, just a year before the disaster.
 The Low Main lies 94 fathom below the surface and is 3 ft thick.
 Subsequently two other seams, the Bensham (or Maudlin) and the Hutton were won.

-To ensure adequate ventilation two shafts were dug, Johnathan Pit and Will Pit.
+To ensure adequate ventilation two shafts were dug, John Pit and William Pit.
 John Pit was the main access shaft and was the down-cast shaft where fresh air was drawn into the pit.
 A steam engine was provided for winding gear, and in 1812 there was a standby horse-whim for when the steam engine was out of use.
 William Pit was the up-cast or furnace pit and had a fire burning at its base.
 The rising hot air drew air though the mine from the down-cast pit.
 Above each of the two pits were pulleys, those over John Pit were 6 ft in diameter.
 The pulleys for the horse-whim were mounted on a crane and kept out of the way, being swung over the pit mouth when required.
 This arrangement proved fortuitous in the aftermath of the disaster.

 From the base of the pits a number of headings were first driven.
 Between the headings were driven stentings.
 An excavated area was called a board, broken up by walls.
 To ensure the air circulated throughout the mine some boards were blocked off with stoppings either of brick or timber.
-Openings in some of the stoppings allowed the movement of men and materiel.
+Openings in some of the stoppings allowed the movement of men and materials.
 When not being used the openings were closed by traps.

 In an era before the invention of the safety lamp, the only practical source of light was a candle.
 Where explosive gas was suspected, a Spedding mill was used.
 A steel cylinder was revolved at high speed against a flint and the resulting shower of sparks gave some light.
-Although safer than candles, the Wallsend colliery explosion of 1785 had shown that mills could cause explosions.
+Although mills were safer than candles, the Wallsend colliery explosion of 1785 had shown that they could cause explosions.